Nishanthnaa52/SDAL/README.md

 # PROJECT_AI
-This is my Basics AI Project.
+This is my Basics AI Project.\n
 I used many modules in python. it's full python based basics AI Projesct or Desktop assistant.
 ```
 list of modules: